rafael-silva-menezes/adopet-api/README.md

-## 💻 Sobre o projeto
+## 💻 About the Project

-Adopet é um site fictício de adoção de pets, com funcionalidades para cadastro de tutores, de abrigos e de pets, além de solicitação de adoções.
-Nesse repositório o projeto será uma API Rest em Java do Adopet.
+Adopet is a fictional pet adoption site with functionalities for registering guardians, shelters, and pets, as well as adoption requests.
+In this repository, the project will be a Rest API in Java for Adopet.

 ---

-## ⚙️ Funcionalidades
+## ⚙️ Functionalities

-- [x] Cadastro/atualização de tutores;
+- [x] Registration/update of guardians
-- [x] Cadastro de abrigos;
+- [x] Registration of shelters
-- [x] Cadastro de pets do shelter;
+- [x] Registration of shelter pets
-- [x] Listagem de pets disponíveis para adoção;
+- [x] Listing of pets available for adoption
-- [x] Solicitação de adoção;
+- [x] Adoption requests
-- [x] Aprovação/reprovação de adoção;
+- [x] Approval/rejection of adoption requests

 ---

 ## 🎨 Layout

-O projeto desse repositório é apenas a API Backend, mas existe um figma com o layout que está disponível neste link: <a href="https://www.figma.com/file/TlfkDoIu8uyjZNla1T8TpH?embed_host=notion&kind=&node-id=518%3A11&t=esSUkfGQEWUeUASj-1&type=design&viewer=1">Layout no Figma</a>
+The project in this repository is only the Backend API, but there is a Figma design available at this link: <a href="https://www.figma.com/file/TlfkDoIu8uyjZNla1T8TpH?embed_host=notion&kind=&node-id=518%3A11&t=esSUkfGQEWUeUASj-1&type=design&viewer=1">Layout on Figma</a>

 ---

-## 🛠 Tecnologias
+## 🛠 Technologies

-As seguintes tecnologias foram utilizadas no desenvolvimento da API Rest do projeto:
+The following technologies were used in the development of the project's Rest API:

 - **[Java 17](https://www.oracle.com/java)**
 - **[Spring Boot 3](https://spring.io/projects/spring-boot)**